FastPayCash/Prestashop-V-1.7.x/README.md

 Addition Information:

 * This module allows you to accept secure payments by FASTPAY.
-* Initially the order status will change to ‘Processing in progress’.
+* Initially the order status will change to â€˜Processing in progressâ€™.
-* Order Status (Payment Success): Should be ‘Payment accepted’ or Complete.
+* Order Status (Payment Success): Should be â€˜Payment acceptedâ€™ or Complete.
-* Order Status (Payment Failed): Should be ‘Payment error’.
+* Order Status (Payment Failed): Should be â€˜Payment errorâ€™.
-* Order Status (Payment Canceled): Should be ‘Canceled’.
+* Order Status (Payment Canceled): Should be â€˜Canceledâ€™.
 * IPN URL: Find IPN URL from FASTPAY settings or http://example.com/index.php?fc=module&module=FASTPAY&controller=ipn

 ---------------------------------------------------------------------------------

 - Author : G.M.
-Nayem Hossain (gmnayem@gmail.com)
+Nayem Hossain (nayem.hossain@sslwireless.com)
 - Team Email: integration@fastpay.com (For any query)
 - More info: https://www.fast-pay.cash/

-© 2019 FASTPAY ALL RIGHTS RESERVED
+Â© 2019 FASTPAY ALL RIGHTS RESERVED